AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/monitor-and-improve.md

 ## Objective {#objective}

-Once you complete the migration, you should the ensure clean-up of temporary files, review best practices for continuous development and manage logs.
 This document describes the tools that are available to troubleshoot AEM as a Cloud Service environments:

 * **Developer Console**
 * **CRX/DE Lite**